My client posed a hard question.

 All these would be major attributes for a Florida home on the “hurricane coast”, as you can imagine.”

-“We would like you to assess the market.
+“We would like you to assess the U.S. market for “hurricane glass”.
 How big is it?
 How much revenue might it deliver?
 Could it save our business?”

 We went to work.
 We studied the size of the market, worked with channel partners, interviewed and tested in the field.